 The complaint continues, “Many employees were not even paid their non-overtime wages for hours worked before 40 in a workweek.”
 Additionally, the lawsuit describes PepsiCo paying an inaccurate rate for overtime hours.
 By law, companies must compensate overtime wages at a 1.5 times rate.
 PepsiCo allegedly did not fulfill its baseline financial obligation to workers or the law.

 PepsiCo is being sued in violation of a number of laws including the Pennsylvania Minimum Wage Act, the state’s Wage Payment and Collection Law, and the Fair Labor Standards Act (FLSA) for failing to pay workers properly.

 The class-action lawsuits, of which there are several across different states, could result in substantial awards.

 Seek Legal Assistance Today

-If your employer has underpaid any of your owed wages, including unpaid overtime, seek assistance from the Law Office of Christopher Q. Davis, located in New York City and Livingston, NJ.
+If your employer has underpaid any of your owed wages, including unpaid overtime, seek assistance from the Working Solutions Law Firm, located in New York City and Livingston, NJ.
 Contact us today at (646) 430-7930 to schedule a free case evaluation and receive experienced legal counsel.
 Only a licensed employment lawyer in New York or New Jersey can evaluate the facts, look at the law, and advise you on the best course of action.